Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 Many sealing techniques have "Range: Touch", and accordingly, must touch someone to take effect.
 As a reminder, Jutsu which have such ranges use the user's Taijutsu Accuracy and, accordingly, can be parried as if they were an unarmed attack.
 Unique to Sealing techniques is that, by default, opponents hit by them have no cause to suspect anything is amiss: When you hit someone with one such seal, make an opposed Espionage roll, with you gaining +10 to your roll.
 If you succeed, your opponent has no cause to suspect anything is amiss or that you did anything more than tap them until the seal's effects themselves take place.
 Even if you fail this roll, the target can't immediately identify which seal was placed upon them unless they can see chakra and are themselves trained to use Fuuinjutsu; someone who can see Chakra simply knows a seal has been applied, but not what it is, and some seals are undetectable even by Doujutsu, listed in their individual entries.

 Several seals have long-term effects which last until the seal itself is removed (potentially lasting long past the user's own death), and as such, there are a limited amount of Seals any Fuuinjutsu user can maintain at one time: You can only maintain up to your maximum Willpower in Seals which indicate they are "Exclusive" at one time.
 Using another Exclusive seal when you are already at your limit for Exclusive Seals causes your oldest most Exclusive Seal to fade harmlessly automatically.
 You can undo your own Exclusive seals by touching the person (or object) the seal is placed upon and concentrating to undo the seal, a Speed 5 action in combat with no associated cost.

-#### Created weapons, enhanced attacks and you!
-Weapons and ninjutsu that empower taijutsu have a few special effects.
-First, when created they count as ninjutsu (for cases of chakra rolls and the like), however, when attacking they count as taijutsu.
-This means they do not gain the bonuses from things such as specialist which empower ninjutsu, but would gain it from taijutsu.
-They do count as their element when opposing different elements, however, which applies to advanced elements effects as well.
-Created weapons only count for their element against elemental defenses; they do not gain any of the other benefits of being dual-element.

-This means that they **DO.
-NOT.
-GET.
-ANY.** of the listed bonuses from their unique element when making attacks with weapons created by their element, or when enhanced by an Upkeep of their element (such as Doryu Ken, or Chakra Flow), or when a link jutsu of their element is added to a taijutsu attack.
-Likewise, they *DO.
-NOT.* apply any status effect based on their element (such as Frostbite) when making a taijutsu attack enhanced by such a weapon, upkeep, or link.

-Additionally, elemental weapons may only have chakra flow of their element used on them (for example, a water sword could not have a wind chakra flow).
-This does mean a dual-element weapon can use either elemental flow: an ice water sword could use wind or water chakra flow.

-For jutsu such as Four Seasonal Wind Palm, which enhance taijutsu, this can cause them to lose the benefits of the jutsu (such as enhanced blocking penetration), unless the element they turned it into had a similar benefit of the same type (for example, Ice retains the 25% block reduction, while Scorch would outright ignore blocking).

-In the case of using Ninjutsu of multiple elements at once (such as a Raisen and Housenka both being added to a Multithrow), the attack is considered to have an elemental nature of all included elements (in the prior example it'd be Lightning and Fire), and the defender can choose which attack type is more favorable to them based on their defense choice (it could be considered a Raiton attack for Wind Turtle Shell, or a Katon attack for Ocean Shield).

-#### Bunshin
-By default, all Bunshin follow the same basic rules listed in the Bunshin no Jutsu technique (see [here](https://anchorsify.github.io/projects/GeneralNin/#e-rank)).

-More advanced types of Bunshin than that exist, however, and changes to how they operate are clarified here:

- - Bunshin, unless stated otherwise, can act on the IC after they were created.
-If they were created before the initiative, then they use your initiative roll to determine when they can first act.

- - Bunshin (of any type) can never make Bunshin (of any type).

- - Clones can only perform actions listed in their action options (which means only Moku and Kage Bunshin could perform actions such as Meditation), though you can spend AP to reduce their speeds.
-Bunshin act on their own IC, separate from their creator, and using them does not increase the user's IC unless explicitly mentioned.

- - As they are separate entities, they do not benefit from any jutsu you use that designates you.
-They would also count as individual entities for jutsu that can target/avoid a set number of targets.
-Any bunshin that can take actions (such as through the use of AP, or being independent) can talk.
-Bunshin that can not take actions cannot.

- - All Bunshin that state they can dodge or parry can do so without you having to pay AP for them to defend themselves, though doing so advances their IC like normal (and may require AP be spent to reduce their Dodge or Parry speed against particularly low-speed attacks).
-Anything beyond either of those two actions incurs their normal costs (both with appropriate Fatigue rolls and AP costs depending on the Speed and the type of Bunshin used).

- - Bunshin do not generate AP on their own or from other effects that would ordinarily generate AP (such as opening Gates) under any circumstance, though you may spend AP to pay for any costs associated with any action they take (such as Kawarimi).

- - Bunshin which can act independently (Wood and Shadow) can fight without their creator, and in such instances, do not generate or require AP to be spent for their actions, but can otherwise act normally.
-If their creator ever joins such a combat, they revert to their normal behavior (of requiring AP for their actions, but also then having AP to spend, from their creator's pool).

- - Effects based upon consecutive actions (such as Tsuga, or Relentless, or Combos) are tracked separately for each bunshin (and accordingly, separately from you), and you do not gain any bonuses (or penalties) associated with their actions.

- - Bunshin which have their own Fatigue are created as a Fatigue 1 version of you, with all the normal benefits and penalties, along with all status effects present on you at the time of their creation.
-Bunshin which specify they have their own Fatigue and pay their own costs accordingly can take on their own Upkeeps, otherwise, you pay all their Fatigue costs (all Stamina and Chakra Exhaustion rolls they make, or are forced to make), and take on any Upkeeps from actions they perform.
-Bunshin which have their own Fatigue can never use the medical ninjutsu Vital Repair or Mystic Palm (including Wood and Shadow clones).

- - Should a Bunshin that can make their own Fatigue rolls fail a Stamina or Chakra Exhaustion check badly enough that it would bring them one or more levels of fatigue beyond the point at which it would normally destroy itself, the technique fails outright in addition to the clone destroying itself.
-This is effectively just an extension of the normal rules of what happens when someone knocks themselves too far unconscious from the costs of one technique.

- - All attacks made by Bunshin are considered to be Held Back at its maximum rank, as per the ability in Chapter 5, even if you do not have the Hold Back ability.
-This means they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.
-If for some reason you acquire an "S-Rank" jutsu which a Bunshin performs (Naruto..), it, too, is still Held Back.

 ## Genjutsu
 Genjutsu's not easy.
 In fact, genjutsu is really, really hard, even by the standards of other ninja techniques.
 Taijutsu and ninjutsu are both, after enough shinobi training, slightly intuitive; and, in the case of the latter, every ninja has an elemental affinity they can rely on to help them out even when they struggle overall.
 Not so with genjutsu.
 There is no such thing as an 'affinity' for it (though some ninja who seem to have an easier time learning it are occasionally described as such), and it takes a lot work to be able to use it effectively.
 The requirements for using Genjutsu of a given rank are listed below.